datatogether/learning/replicate-with-control/README.md

   ./security-notes

 ```
-* You are good to go at this point, but perhaps you might like to [explore a bit more as you get used to ipfs](https://github.com/flyingzumwalt/decentralized-web-primer/blob/master/install-ipfs/lessons/initialize-repository.md#step-3-locate-where-ipfs-stores-the-repository-contents-on-your-machine)
+* You are good to go at this point, but perhaps you might like to [explore a bit more to get used to ipfs](https://github.com/flyingzumwalt/decentralized-web-primer/blob/master/install-ipfs/lessons/initialize-repository.md#step-3-locate-where-ipfs-stores-the-repository-contents-on-your-machine)

 ### Step 2.
 Start your local ipfs node